daz261/RSA-Encryption/README.md

 # RSA-Encryption App

-The RSA Encryption app demonstrates how to use RSA encryption in order to encrypt text in:
+The RSA Encryption app demonstrates how to use RSA encryption to encrypt plain text in:
 <ul>
   <li>Base64 encoded text</li>
   <li>QR code format</li>